What Is Web Analytics? How Do I Optimize for Conversions?

 - Testing: Test changes to your site and use this data to make continuous improvements.

 - Consistency: Controlled testing will allow you to more accurately predict what effect changes will have on the site.

-In this section, you’ll find analytics tutorials and tools from analytics experts, as well as information on training and services offered by analytics professionals.
+On our site we share analytics tutorials and tools from experts, as well as information on training and services offered by analytics professionals.
 Check our blog for regular updates on new developments in Web analytics.

 You've probably put a lot of time and resources into SEO, PPC and social media, and you're finally getting a solid stream of visitors to your site — your incoming traffic is like water from a faucet, and your website is the bucket that collects it.
 The problem is, your bucket is full of holes.
 Users come to your site and leave just as quickly.

 And it's not just you: industry-wide conversion rates hover around 3 percent, which means that 97 out of every 100 visitors enter a site and leave again without taking any desired action.
 And as many as 70 percent of online shopping carts are abandoned before checkout.

 Driving traffic to your site will do nothing for your bottom line if you're not getting conversions from your visitors.
 This is why conversion rate optimization is necessary.
 You must plug as many holes in your bucket as possible in order to prevent all your hard work from going down the drain.

 Conversion rate optimization (CRO) is the practice of researching your audience and their browsing habits, then testing different versions of your site's pages to determine how best to guide visitors toward a conversion and ultimately, give them what they want and need.

 Know Your Audience